Actionable Book Summary: Atomic Habits by James Clear

 Design your environment for success: If you’re having hard times to adopt a good habit, redesign your home.
 Place your training gear in the living room, or somewhere else where it will be clearly visible.
 This visual cue will motivate you to workout.
 If you want to break a bad habit, hide all things that are prompting you to do “bad” stuff.
 Hide your phone while you work and get rid of the junk food from the fridge so you can lose weight.
 The more things you have laying around, the more you’ll use them.
 Just make sure you have useful stuff/people around.
 It’s that simple.

 Commentary And My Personal Takeaway

 I was expecting a good book, to be honest.
 I’m a vivid reader of the articles published by James Clear for years.
 And the work he did on Atomic Habits is admirable.
-A piece of content you really want in your library.
+We all need to understand is the importance of habits and the book is a piece of content you really want in your library.